Am I eligible?

 *If you are a pregnant woman, you may be able to get coverage

-Care Select is Indiana's health care program designed to serve
+Hoosier Care Connect is a health care program for individuals

 The Healthy Indiana Plan (HIP) covers adults age 19-64

-children.
-HIP requires you to make a minimal monthly
+Indiana Medicaid category.
+HIP requires you to make a

-contribution to your coverage based on the amount of your income.
+minimal monthly contribution to your coverage based on the amount